Staged Blueprint Planning

 Deleting or rotating an entity is normally only allowed in the entity's first stage.

-To explicitly delete an entity from later stages, use the Stage Deconstruction Tool (found in the shortcut menu, just right of the quick-bar).
+To delete an entity from later stages, use the Staged Deconstruct Tool (accessed via the shortcuts menu or a custom control).

-• Alt-select (select for deconstruction cancellation) in the previous stage to remove the deconstruction.
+Alt-selecting (select for deconstruction cancellation) in the next-to-last stage will undo the decosntruction.

-Note: trains are by default only in 1 stage (set to be deconstructed in the next stage)
+Trains are by default only in 1 stage (set to be deconstructed in the next stage).

 Moving entities between stages